-In this paper, we obtain the uniqueness, existence, $L_p$ regularity, and H\"older regularity of the \textit{strong} solution to equation \eqref{main_equation} by establishing the $L_p$ regularity theory.
-The first novelty of our result is the initial data $u_0$ and coefficients $a,b,c,\bar b$ are assumed to be \textit{random} functions.
+Therefore, the aim of this paper is to obtain the uniqueness, existence, $L_p$ regularity, and H\"older regularity of the \textit{strong} solution to equation \eqref{main_equation} by establishing the $L_p$ regularity theory.
+The first novelty of our result is the initial data $u_0$ and that the coefficients $a,b,c,\bar b$ are assumed to be \textit{random} functions.
 In other words, we establish the $L_p$ regularity theory for \eqref{main_equation} with the {\it random} initial data $u_0(\omega, x)$ and the {\it random} coefficients $a^{ij}(\omega,t,x)$, $b^i(\omega,t,x)$, $c(\omega,t, x)$, $\bar{b}^i(\omega,t,\bar x^i)$, and $\sigma(\omega,t,x,u)$, where $\bar x^i = (x^1,\dots,x^{i-1},x^{i+1},\dots,x^d)$.
-It is one of the notable advantages of Krylov's $L_p$ theory, compared with the results of stochastic generalized Burgers' equation, where the coefficients are required to be constants.
+Employing randomness is one of the notable advantages of Krylov's $L_p$ theory when compared with the results of the stochastic generalized Burgers' equation, where the coefficients are required to be constant.

-Secondly, the relations between the nonlinear terms and the regularity of the solution are suggested.
-It should be noted that if $\sigma(u)$ has Lipschitz continuity and linear growth in $u$, the regularity of the solution is independent of nonlinear terms.
-For example, if $\sigma(u)$ has Lipschitz continuity and linear growth in $u$, for $\lambda\in (0,\infty)$ and nonnegative initial data $u_0\in U_p^1\cap L_{p(1+\lambda)}(\Omega\times\bR^d)$, equation \eqref{main_equation} has a unique solution $u\in\cH_{p,loc}^1$ (see Definition \ref{definition_of_sol_space}).
-Also, for small $\ep>0$,
+Second, the relations between the nonlinear terms and the regularity of the solution are suggested.
+It should be noted that if $\sigma^k(u)$ has a Lipschitz continuity and linear growth in $u$, the regularity of the solution is independent of the nonlinear terms.
+For example, if $\sigma^k(u)$ has a Lipschitz continuity and linear growth in $u$, for $\lambda\in (0,\infty)$ and nonnegative initial data $u_0\in U_p^1\cap L_{p(1+\lambda)}(\Omega\times\bR^d)$ ( see Definition \ref{definition_of_function_spaces} for the definition of $U_p^1$), equation \eqref{main_equation} has a unique solution $u\in\cH_{p,loc}^1$ (see Definition \ref{definition_of_sol_space}).
+In addition, for small $\ep>0$